yesnik/webdev-guides/api.md

 ```

 The `v1` endpoint can stay active for people who don't want to change.
 The `v2` endpoint with new features can serve those who are ready to upgrade.
 This is especially important if our API is public.

+### 7. Return useful errors

+You should correctly handle following situations:

+- Client hits invalid URL of your API
+- Client provides invalid params for your API method